pachterlab/gget/docs/src/en/mutate.md

 Minimum length of the mutant kmer required.
 Mutant kmers with a smaller length will be erased.
 Default: None -> No k-mers are filtered out

 `--update_df`
 Whether to update the input DataFrame with the mutated sequences and associated data (only if mutations is a csv/tsv).
 Default: False

+`--update_df`
+Path to output csv file containing the updated DataFrame.
+Default: None

 `--remove_mutations_with_wt_kmers`:
 Removes mutations where the mutated fragment has at least one k-mer that overlaps with the WT fragment in the same region.
 Default: False